Informed Consent

 For medical scientific research, biological materials are also often required.
 When biological materials are collected and stored specifically for future research, or when residual material from an existing biobank is used to answer a research question, informed consent must usually be obtained in advance.
 The Commissie Toetsing Biobanken (CTB) provides templates for both scenarios.

 Electronic informed consent (e-consent) has been permitted for non-WMO research for some time.
-However, for research subject to the WMO, e-consent is allowed under certain conditions since July 1, 2022.
+For research subject to the WMO, e-consent is allowed under certain conditions since July 1, 2022.

 Potential participants may provide e-consent for participation in WMO-research, provided that: